 Bring Medication & Essentials – Cuba is Limited on Supplies

-Laundry is something that comes with an inflated cost, especially since detergent is expensive for locals.
-Therefore the costs at a Casa for an average of 2-3kg of laundry come in high (up to 6 CUC / $6).
+Doing Laundry in Cuba also has an inflated cost, especially since the detergent is expensive for locals.
+Therefore the prices at a Casa for an average of 2-3kg of laundry come in high (up to 6 CUC / $6).
 Consider bringing travel wash with you for hand washing (Sea to Summit is one of my go-to ranges for concentrated formulas) or invest in the Scrubba Wash Bag (portable laundry system for travelling).

-The one aspect of local society you rarely find in detail in a Cuba travel guide is how life is built on a ration system and low wages means the things we take for granted are hard to come by or expensive for the local people.
-For example, there is no soap and toothpaste included on the monthly ration list.
+The one aspect of local society you rarely find in detail in a Cuba travel guide is how life is built on a ration system and low wages.
+It means the things we take for granted are hard to come by or expensive for the locals.
+For example, no soap and toothpaste are included on the monthly ration list.

 Consider what gifts to bring to Cuba, such as soaps, general cosmetics, pens and notebooks that you can donate or give to your Casa owners to distribute.
-It’s very likely you will be asked often on the street for clothing.
+You will likely be asked often on the street for clothing.

 Is Cuba worth visiting?
 Absolutely, but go knowing it is as beautiful as it is heartbreaking, as random as it is challenging.
-Your senses will be in overdrive and not everything will appear as magical as you assumed, especially once you dig deeper into exactly what is happening there.
-However, such realisations soon put you back in your place – we were told Cubans are taught from a young age that, “everything takes time.”
+Your senses will be in overdrive, and not everything will appear as magical as you assumed, especially once you dig deeper into what is happening there.
+However, such realisations soon put you back in your place – we were told Cubans are taught from a young age that “everything takes time.”

 - The Other Side of Paradise